 - Gently form the dough back into a ball and place in the cooking pan.
 Cover loosely with plastic wrap and place in a warm area to rise until doubled in size, about 1-2 hours (again see note about using your oven as a proofing box).
 Remove the plastic wrap.

-- Preheat oven to 350-degrees and then bake the bread until golden brown on top, about 30 minutes.
+- Preheat oven to 350-degrees and place a sheet pan below a springform pan (this dough has a lot of oil in it and it can leak).
+Bake the bread until golden brown on top, about 30 minutes.
 If the bread is browning too quickly, cover with aluminum foil.

 - Remove from oven and let cool for 5 minutes.